ExpDev07/commy/README.md

         commy.setDefaultHandler((conn, tag, message) -> LOGGER.info(
                 String.format("[%s] Recieved an unknown message from %s: %s", tag, conn.getSender().getName(), message) ));

         // Adding handlers, you can add as many as you want
         // The first parameter here is the "pipe" the handler will handle messages for commy.addHandler("test", new TestHandler());
+        commy.addHandler("test_msg", new AbstractTestHandler());
     }

     /**
      * Handles a test message.
 The parameter of MessageHandler is the type
      * of source we will communicate with, which for Spigot's case is
      * always Player
      */